kjake/streamlink-recorder/README.md

 The File will be saved as `streamName - Year-Month-Day HourMinuteSecond - streamTitle.mp4`

-Also, The File format will be MP4, not TS (depending on ffmpeg)
+Also, format will be MP4, not TS (depending on ffmpeg)